sergeyt/sergeyt.github.io/index.md

 ## Summary

 I am a software engineer with 15 years of experience specializing in any kind of programming.
-I like writing efficient code, solving challenging tasks, learning new technologies and programming tools.
+I like writing elegant and efficient code, solving challenging tasks, learning new technologies and programming tools.
 I have two beautiful kids and two funny cats.

 ## Work Experience